ShhmonDai/Healthcare-Centers-MySQL/README.md

-# Healthcare-Centers-MySQL
+# Database design class project for a chain of healthcare clinics

-Database Design Project for a chain of healthcare clinics
+The full presentation can be found at: [Presentation](../blob/master/ProjectPresentation.pdf)